AljanScholtens/aljanscholtens.nl/content/gallery/index.md

 header_title_gradient: false # Not required
 ---

-These photos are what it's all about.
+DUUTCH These photos are what it's all about.
 I love simplicity in nature, so often I'm searching for isolated subjects.

 {{<photos footnote="">}}
 aljanscholtens-23.jpg | Harz, Germany